โ† back to index

 Coproduct as a bifunctor

 The coproduct (tagged union / Either) is also a bifunctor. bimap applies one function to the Left case, the other to the Right case.
-Together with the product bifunctor, these two give you the building blocks for all algebraic data types.
+Together, these two are the building blocks for all algebraic data types.

 Scheme